Skip to navigation menu Skip to content

 Many children, adolescents and young adults choose to take part in research studies while receiving their standard medical treatment.
 These studies are called clinical or therapeutic trials.

-Your child’s doctor will talk with you about any treatment options that are available for your child.
+As leaders in research groups like the Children’s Oncology Group (COG), we can offer our patients the very latest treatments being studied.
+Your doctor will talk with you about any treatment options that might help.
 Then you can decide whether you want to take part in a research study.

 Our researchers are studying: